Wayne Hancock has more Hank Sr. in him than either I or Hank Williams Jr. He is the real deal." - Hank III

 Wayne makes music fit for any road house anywhere.
 With his unmistakable voice, The Train's reckless honky-tonk can move the dead.
 If you see him live (and he is ALWAYS touring), you'll surely work up some sweat stains on that snazzy Rayon shirt you're wearing.
 If you buy his records, you'll be rolling up your carpets, spreading sawdust on the hardwood, and dancing until the downstairs neighbors are banging their brooms on the ceiling.
 Call him a throwback if you want, Wayne just wants to ENTERTAIN you, and what's wrong with that?

 Wayne's disdain for the slick swill that passes for real deal country is well known.
 Like he's fond of saying: "Man, I'm like a stab wound in the fabric of country music in Nashville.
 See that bloodstain slowly spreading?
 That's me."

-Little known fact: Wayne is the only Bloodshot artist to have had their CD taken aboard a space shuttle flight.
+Wayne factoid: Wayne is the only Bloodshot artist to have had their CD taken aboard a space shuttle flight (that we know of...)

 - "Let's Have A Party" on Hard-Headed Woman: A Celebration of Wanda Jackson

 - "Juke Joint Jumping" with Hank III on For a Decade of Sin: 11 Years of Bloodshot Records